AJCreater34/Python-Turtle-Graphics-Turtle-clock/README.md

-A Turtle clock from the Turtle Module Chapter of Advanced Python Book.
-Made in Python using the Turtle Module.
-Enjoy :) !
+A Turtle clock from the Turtle Library Chapter of Advanced Python Book.
+Developed in Python using the Turtle Module.
+Enjoy :) !!!